VA FileMan V. 22.2 Programmer Manual Banner

 Data Types

-Set of Codes The full external value is decoded from abbreviated internal value.
-Each set of codes field defines which codes are allowed and what they mean.
-For example, the internal value of F may have the external value of FEMALE for a certain field.
+SET OF CODES The full external value is decoded from abbreviated internal value.
+Each SET OF CODES field defines which codes are allowed and what they mean.
+For example, the internal value of F can have the external value of FEMALE for a certain field.

-Pointer to a File The internal value of this field is the internal entry number of one record in the pointed-to file.
-The external format of a pointer value is the external format of the .01 field of the record identified by the pointer's internal value.
-The definition of a pointer must always identify the pointed-to file.
-For example, if 1 is the internal value of a pointer to the State file, then the external value is ALABAMA, because the .01 of the State file is defined as Free Text (needing no transform) and the .01 field of record # 1 in the State file is ALABAMA.
+POINTER TO A FILE The internal value of this field is the internal entry number of one record in the pointed-to file.
+The external format of a POINTER value is the external format of the .01 field of the record identified by the POINTER's internal value.
+The definition of a POINTER must always identify the pointed-to file.
+For example, if 1 is the internal value of a POINTER to the STATE (#5) file, then the external value is ALABAMA, because the .01 of the STATE (#5) file is defined as FREE TEXT (needing no transform) and the .01 field of record #1 in the STATE (#5) file is ALABAMA.

-Variable Pointer Unlike the Pointer data type, the internal value of a variable pointer identifies the pointed-to file.
-Like the Pointer, the variable pointer's external format is the external value of the .01 field of the pointed-to record.
-The Prefix.Value notation many users are familiar with is not the external format of a variable pointer; that is merely a user interface convention.
-For example, the internal value 1;DIC(5, has the external format of ALABAMA (it is the variable pointer equivalent of the previous example).
+VARIABLE POINTER Unlike the DATA TYPE field with a value of POINTER, the internal value of a VARIABLE POINTER identifies the pointed-to file.
+Like the POINTER, the VARIABLE POINTER's external format is the external value of the .01 field of the pointed-to record.
+The Prefix.Value notation many users are familiar with is not the external format of a VARIABLE POINTER; that is merely a user interface convention.
+For example, the internal value:

 MUMPS The internal and external values are identical.